abadhikari/Mojilang/README.md

 * SEMI_COLON (;)

 ### Parser
-The parser takes the tokens produced by the lexer and organizes them into an Abstract Syntax Tree (AST).
+The parser takes the tokens produced by the lexer and organizes them into an Abstract Syntax Tree (AST) using the rescursive descent parsing algorithm.
 The AST is a hierarchical structure that represents the syntactical structure of the Mojilang program.

 For example: